danfuzz/samizdat/doc/language-guide/09-module-system.md

 * The core library is a module, which defines the recognizable library modules (such as `core.Format`) within itself.

+### Module naming

+Module names consist of a series of one or more components (each component adhering to the same syntax as identifiers / variable names), separated by dots (`.`).
+There are a couple of conventions for module names:

+* The initial components of a module name start with a lower case letter.
+* The final component of a module name is generally capitalized.
+* Modules that are purely internal to an application may have a name that consists of a single capitalized component.
+* All published modules (non-internal modules) should have names with at least two components (with details as follows).
+* All regular implementation modules in the core library have two components, with first being `core`.
+For example, `core.Format`.
+* All protocol modules in the core library have two components, with the first being `proto`.
+For example, `proto.Collection`.
+* All modules that are part of a published library should have a first component that names the library in a manner that is intended to be concise but unambiguous.
+If the library has no interesting structure, then it should have a second component that is identical to the first, except that the first letter is capitalized.
+For example, `funLib.FunLib` (a module with no further structure) or `funLib.Constants` (a module with structure).

 ### Importing and exporting

 TODO.
 There is not yet any syntactic support either for importing modules,